You Don’t Have Time

 Martin Riggs – Lethal Weapon

 Do you know your strengths?
-If unsure, a resource such as CliftonStrengths could greatly help.
-You’ve found your sweet spot for a career when you leverage your passions and strengths with economic viability.
-Unfortunately, according to Mother Google, only one-third of the workforce today are happy and engaged with their careers.
-That means the rest are living in the words of Henry David Thoreau, “Lives of quiet desperation.”
+If not, a tool like CliftonStrengths can help.
+You’ve found your vocational sweet spot when passion, skill, and economic viability intersect.
+Unfortunately, only about one-third of today’s workforce is truly engaged at work; the rest live, in Henry David Thoreau’s words, “lives of quiet desperation.”

 Play the Short Game